canonical/ubuntu-server-documentation/tutorial/managing-software.md

 - the hardware version the update is for (e.g. `amd64`), and
 - what package version is currently installed (e.g. `13ubuntu10`)

-The specific packages included in this list will change over time, but the output will be structured like this:
+The specific packages included in this list changes over time, so the exact packages shown will be different, but the output will be structured like this:

 ```text
 Listing...
 Done